vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "You learn more from failure than from success.
 Don’t let it stop you.
 Failure builds character." - Anonymous
 - "What we learn with pleasure we never forget." - Alfred Mercier
 - "Change is the end result of all true learning." - Leo Buscaglia
+- "Education is the most powerful weapon which you can use to change the world." - Nelson Mandela
+- "Education is not preparation for life; education is life itself." - John Dewey
+- "The only limit to your impact is your imagination and commitment." - Tony Robbins
+- "Learning never exhausts the mind." - Leonardo da Vinci
+- "The beautiful thing about learning is that no one can take it away from you." - B.B.
+King
+- "You cannot teach a man anything; you can only help him find it within himself." - Galileo Galilei
+- "Change is the end result of all true learning." - Leo Buscaglia
+- "In the end, we will remember not the words of our enemies, but the silence of our friends." - Martin Luther King Jr.
+- "The more I read, the more I acquire, the more certain I am that I know nothing." - Voltaire

 ## Self-Awareness and Reflection